 Speakers can ask questions in several ways, some of which are more effective than others.
-One of the least effective approaches is to ask the speaker if show wrong; it is surprising how often this sort of question asked.
+One of the least effective approaches is to ask the speaker if she is wrong; it is surprising how often this sort of question is asked.
 Imagine that Ben has just spoken for three minutes on the dangers of nuclear energy.
-When the finishes, Sam rises and asks him "Wouldn't you agree that nuclear energy is a smart momic investment?"
-Of course Ben is going to answer no, possibly by making reference to one of the many arguments be just made.
-This question merely offers him an addition opportunity to make his case.
-Sam a put Ben on the defensive by leading an an addition opportunity to make his case.
-Sam a put guestions begin with words like "wouldn't," "isn't," and "aren't," they nearly guarantee that the speaker will offer a defensive and unproductive answer.
+When he finishes, Sam rises and asks him "Wouldn't you agree that nuclear energy is a smart economic investment?"
+Of course Ben is going to answer no, possibly by making reference to one of the many arguments he just made.
+This question merely offers him an additional opportunity to make his case.
+Sam also put Ben on the defensive by leading with a negative; when questions begin with words like "wouldn't," "isn't," and "aren't," they nearly guarantee that the speaker will offer a defensive and unproductive answer.